-There’s no way to overstate the serenity and excitement of snorkeling.
+There’s no way to overstate the serenity and excitement of snorkeling in Maui.
 Families of green sea turtles.
 Tropical fish.
 Colorful reef.
 It’s truly amazing.

 In a world of smart phone entertainment, snorkeling offers an authentic interaction with Hawaii’s natural beauty.